raffaelladevita/clas12-timeline/qa-physics/README.md

   * Outputs:
     * `[output_directory]/data_table_${run}.dat`, which is a data table with the following columns:
       * run number
-      * 5-file number
+      * time bin number
       * minimum event number
       * maximum event number
+      * minimum timestamp
+      * maximum timestamp
       * sector
       * number of electron triggers in this sector
       * number of electrons in the forward tagger
-      * DAQ-gated FC charge at beginning of 5-file (minimum readout)
+      * DAQ-gated FC charge at beginning of time bin
-      * DAQ-gated FC charge at end of 5-file (maximum readout)
+      * DAQ-gated FC charge at end of time bin
-      * DAQ-ungated FC charge at beginning of 5-file (minimum readout)
+      * DAQ-ungated FC charge at beginning of time bin
-      * DAQ-ungated FC charge at end of 5-file (maximum readout)
+      * DAQ-ungated FC charge at end of time bin
       * average livetime
-    * monitoring HIPO file, `[output_directory]/monitor_${runnum}.hipo`, contains several plots
+    * monitoring HIPO file, `[output_directory]/monitor_${runnum}.hipo`, contains several plots for each time bin
-      * there is one plot per 'segment' where a segment is a single DST file (5-file) or a set of 10000 events for skim files

 ### Data Organization
 * use the script `datasetOrganize.sh`